 Grand Bahama Island also has some pretty good coral reefs for snorkeling and diving.
 You can expect to see a good number of tropical reef fish.
 You can explore (aim to get a guide), dive ship wrecks, and caves.

-Other outdoor activities in Freeport / Grand Bahama Island include golf, parasailing, jet ski island tour, and glass bottom boat tours.
+Other outdoor activities in Freeport / Grand Bahama Island include golf, parasailing, and jet ski island tour.
 See a full list of our Freeport tours available.